Don’t let diabetes or the complications of the disease take you by surprise.

-Since more than 100 million Americans either have diabetes or are at high risk for developing it, chances are good that you or someone you know have the disease.
+According to the American Diabetes Association, more than 37 million Americans have diabetes.
+With more at risk of developing it, chances are good that you or someone you know have the disease.

-And while the condition is fairly common, you might be surprised by the following facts about diabetes:
+While the condition is common, you might be surprised by the following facts about diabetes:

-- Uncontrolled diabetes can affect every aspect of your health.
-Here are just a few areas at stake with diabetes:
+- Uncontrolled diabetes, or when your blood sugar levels are too high, even if you're treating it, can affect every aspect of your health.
+Here are just a few areas diabetes impacts:

 - Dental health.
 High sugar helps bacteria (plaque) build up on teeth.